xy-241/CS-Notes/content/System Design/System Design.md

 - More desirable for large scale applications due to [[#Vertical Scaling Limitations]]
 - Usually has a [[Load Balancer]] sits between the client and server, to distribute the traffic evenly to the servers

+>[!important] CAP Theorem in distributed systems
+> You can only choose two out of the three.
+>
+> **Consistency**
+> - All nodes display identical data, guaranteeing that reads always reflect the most recent write.
+>
+> **Availability**
+> - Every request receives a response, **without guarantee that it contains the most recent writes**.
+>
+> **Partition Tolerance**
+> - The system continues to operate despite network failures.
+>
+> If a system prioritizes **consistency** (CP), it may become unavailable during a partition to ensure that data remains consistent across nodes.
+>
+> If a system prioritises **availability** (AP), it may sacrifice consistency during a partition, allowing nodes in different partitions to respond, even though they might not have the latest data.

 ## Fault Tolerance (容错性)
 ---
 - **Refers to** a system's ability to continue operating and providing its intended services even in the presence of hardware or software faults